Thank you for subscribing

 • If you’re a chocolate lover, check out the Surfside Patisserie or a stop at the Great Ocean Road Chocolaterie & Ice Creamery.

-Best bars and brewery halls in Torquay
+Best bars and breweries in Torquay

-One of the best things about a weekend away is being able to switch off, unwind and kick back with a cocktail or a brewski while a gentle sea breeze sweeps away the city stress.
+One of the best things about a weekend away is being able to switch off, unwind and kick back with a cocktail or a beer while a gentle sea breeze sweeps away the city stress.

 Get into the craft spirit at the 4 Pines Torquay brewpub, which is co-located next to Boardriders.